Izaakwltn/resolre/README.md

 ### Compiler and Interpreter

-Resolre can compile .rsr files from the REPL with `(run-file filepath)`, and can run an interpreter with `(resolre)`, as seen below, adding 4 + 8.
+Resolre can compile .rsr files from the REPL with `(run-file filepath)`, and can run an interpreter with `(resolre)`, as seen below, printing the number 4.
 The interpreter tells you the current cell after your latest command and its value.
 Unfinished loops carry over onto the next prompt.

 ```
 RESOLRE> (resolre)